DDOLIB-CETIC-UCL/DDOLib/README.md

 2. **Clone the Repository**:
    Launch IntelliJ IDEA.
    Select File > Open and navigate to the maxicp folder you cloned.
    Open the `pom.xml` file.

 3. **Running the tests**:

    From the IntelliJ IDEA editor, navigate to the `src/test/java` directory.
    Right-click then select `Run 'All Tests'` to run all the tests.

    From the terminal, navigate to the root directory of the project and run the following command:
     ```bash
     mvn test
     ```

+## Known bugs

+There is a bug with the A* and the Best First Search solver when using the default fast upper bound.
+We are working on it.
+The tests failing because this bug are disabled.

 ## Acknowledgments

 This project is funded by the Walloon Region (Belgium) as part of the Win4Collective project Convention 2410118.
 We are grateful for their support and contribution to the development of this project.